 5. Sant Agnello, where to Stay in Sorrento with a view

 Sant Agnello is a small town located immediately to the east of Sorrento.
-Nestled in the rugged cliffs across the bay from Naples, Sant Agnello is a much quieter destination, that offers an all round more traditional and authentic experience.
+Nestled in the rugged cliffs across the bay from Naples, Sant Agnello is a much quieter destination, that offers an all-around more traditional, and authentic experience.

 At the heart of the town is the Piazza Sant Agnello, a beautiful square surrounded by bars, cafes, and restaurants.
 Serving local, Mediterranean, and European cuisine and drinks, these establishments allow you to unwind and take in the spirit and beauty of your surroundings.